-NEO Tech is committed to support Reach and RoHS 2 requirements when they are applicable and required.
+NEOTech is committed to support REACH and RoHS 3 requirements when they are applicable and required.

-If the customer requires the company statement of Reach and RoHS for the entire BOM including parts and sources controlled by the customer, NEO Tech will hire certified labs to provide required clarifications and guidelines.
-Sales might have to pass the cost for such lab services to the customers.
+If the customer requires a comprehensive statement of REACH and RoHS3 compliance for the entire BOM, including parts and sources controlled by the customer, NEOTech will, at customer’s expense, hire certified labs or environmental compliance provider to provide required clarifications and guidelines.

 The U.S. Securities and Exchange Commission (“SEC”) adopted final rules to implement reporting and disclosure requirements related to “conflict minerals,” as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 The rules require manufacturers who file certain reports with the SEC to disclose whether the products they manufacture or contract to manufacture contain “conflict minerals” that are “necessary to the functionality or production” of those products.
 The definition of “conflict minerals” refers to gold, as well as tin, tantalum, and tungsten, the derivatives of cassiterite, columbite-tantalite, and wolframite, regardless of where they are sourced, processed or sold.
 The U.S. Secretary of State may designate other minerals in the future.